- Describe the structure and function neurons

-- Interpret an action potential graph and explain the molecular mechanisms underlying each step of the action potential
+- Interpret an action potential graph and explain the behavior of ion channels underlying each step of the action potential

-- Describe the structure and function of neuronal synapses and the role of neurotransmitters at the synapse
+- Describe the structure and function of neuronal synapses, the process that leads to neurotransmitter release, and the role of neurotransmitters at the synapse

-- Dendrites: are tree-like structures that extend away from the cell body to receive neurotransmitters from other neurons.
+- Dendrites: Dendrites are the structures where neurons receive signals from other neurons (in some cases, neurons may also receive signals directly at the soma).
+Dendrites are tree-like structures that extend away from the cell body to receive neurotransmitters from other neurons.
 Some types of neurons do not have any dendrites, some types of neurons have multiple dendrites.
 Dendrites can have small protrusions called dendritic spines, which further increase surface area for possible connections with other neurons.

 It is important to note that a single neuron does not act alone: neuronal communication depends on the connections that neurons make with one another (as well as with other cells, like muscle cells).
 Dendrites from a single neuron may receive synaptic contact from many other neurons.
 For example, dendrites from a neurons in the cerebellum of the brain are thought to receive contact from as many as 200,000 other neurons.

-Neurons communicate via both electrical and chemical signals.
-A neuron receives input from other neurons and, if this input is strong enough, the neuron will send the signal to downstream neurons.
 Transmission of a signal between neurons is generally carried by a chemical called a neurotransmitter.
-Transmission of a signal within a neuron (from dendrite to axon terminal) is carried by a brief reversal of the resting membrane potential called an action potential.
+But transmission of a signal within a neuron (from dendrite to axon terminal) is carried by a brief change in membrane potential, or membrane electrical charge, called an action potential.
 This communication is possible because each neuron has a charged cellular membrane (a voltage difference between the inside and the outside), and the charge of this membrane can change in response to neurotransmitter molecules released from other neurons and environmental stimuli.
-The three general phenomena required for communication between neurons are:
+The resting membrane potential and action potentials are controlled by the different types of ion channels.
+Below we’ll discuss these two inter-related phenomena together:

-- Resting potential: the membrane potential (electrical charge) in a neuron that is not currently transmitting a signal
+- Resting potential: the membrane potential (electrical charge) in a neuron that is not currently transmitting a signal; maintained by the sodium potassium pump and potassium leak channels

-- Action potential: a brief depolarizaiton (reduction in magnitude of the charge) along the neuron’s axon; action potentials are all-or-nothing (they do not have degrees of magnitude)
+- Action potential: a brief depolarization (reduction in magnitude of the charge) along the neuron’s axon; action potentials are all-or-nothing (they do not have degrees of magnitude); regulated by voltage-gated sodium channels, voltage-gated potassium channels, and the sodium potassium pump

 - Neurotransmitters: the chemical messengers that communicate between adjacent neurons; release of neurotransmitters from one neuron will either help depolarize or hyperpolarize (increase the magnitude of the charge) the adjacent neuron, making an action potential either more or less likely to occur in the next neuron

-The lipid bilayer membrane that surrounds a neuron is impermeable to charged molecules or ions.
-To enter or exit the neuron, ions must pass through special proteins called ion channels that span the membrane and regulate the relative concentrations of different ions inside and outside the cell.
+Small charged molecules and ions are unable to cross a cell’s lipid bilayer membrane on their own; ions must pass through special proteins called ion channels that span the membrane and regulate the relative concentrations of different ions inside and outside the cell.
 Cells can use energy to preferentially move certain ions either inside or outside of the membrane, setting up a difference in ion charge across the membrane, where one side is relatively more negative and the other side is relatively more positive.
 The difference in total charge between the inside and outside of the cell is called the membrane potential.

 |Ion Concentration Inside and Outside Neurons|